 Homes for Sale by Owner in Maricopa, AZ

-Low Credit Score: Before you pursue a for sale by owner in Maricopa, AZ, did you you know that having a credit score of 580 or above may be able to get you approved for a mortgage?
+Before you pursue Maricopa AZ Homes for Sale by Owner, did you you know that having a credit score of 580 or above may be able to get you approved for a mortgage?
 There are also zero down payment programs you could qualify for, sometimes the USDA loan program is available as well.
 I have a few mortgage lenders I work with who can see if you can be approved so let me know and I’ll send you their information.

 Contact me today to buy or sell a home in Maricopa, AZ

-Trust: When purchasing a FSBO you are working directly with the seller.
+When purchasing a FSBO you are working directly with the seller.
 The seller isn’t a licensed real estate agent and doesn’t have the code of ethics that realtors do.
-It would be like buying a car from someone on craigslist.
+Furthermore, it would be like buying a car from someone on craigslist.
 They may say whatever it takes to get you to buy.
 With realtors there’s trust, disclosure and protection for both parties involved.

-Writing an offer: There’s a lot involved in writing up an offer on a home.
-Without using a realtor you may need to have a real estate attorney write up the contract or try to do it on your own.
+There’s a lot involved in writing up an offer on a home.
+In addition, without using a realtor you may need to have a real estate attorney write up the contract or try to do it on your own.
 Also, do you know how to make sure you’re getting a clear title transferred into your name?
 What if there are judgements on the title that get transferred to you?
 Will you need title insurance?
 Just some things to think about.

 To Buy or Sell a Home Contact: